How to Adjust the Focal Distance for Handheld Laser Welding

 Why Focal Distance Adjustment Matters

-A correctly adjusted focal point allows laser energy to concentrate precisely on the workpiece, resulting in:
+A correctly adjusted focal point allows laser energy to concentrate precisely on the workpiece, which is essential for achieving optimal performance with handheld laser welding machines, resulting in:

 An incorrect focal distance often leads to shallow penetration, inconsistent welding, or excessive heat without fusion.